monicamain1/monicatool/long_descriptions/performance degradation.md

 The "performance degradation" parameter refers to the maximum timing overhead caused by the use of the monitoring system.

-The possible values are the following ones
+The possible values are the following ones:

 - value (cc): a number or a range related to the average execution time increase (in clck cycles) due to the use of the OCMS.